xorJane/hpc-workflows/episodes/01-introduction.md

 ---
-title: "Running commands with Snakemake"
+title: "Running commands with Maestro"
 teaching: 30
 exercises: 30
 ---

 ::: questions
-- "How do I run a simple command with Snakemake?"
+- "How do I run a simple command with Maestro?"
 :::

 :::objectives
-- "Create a Snakemake recipe (a Snakefile)"
+- "Create a Maestro YAML file"
 :::